 - See a dermatologist once a year to screen for skin cancer.
 Early detection is key.
 Schedule this appointment today!

 Being outside in nature promotes calm within you.
-In fact, a recent study found that people who spend two hours outside every week were more likely to report good health and psychological well-being.
+In fact, a recent study found that people who spend two hours outside every week were more likely to report good health and well-being.
 (Yale)

-This comes out to a little more than 17 minutes per day spread across the week.
+That’s a little more than 17 minutes per day spread across the week.

 How can you incorporate this into your daily life?